 Click on the "A" button in the middle of the screen to automatically accept all field names that already match.

-Any fields that didn't match will still appear in the left columns and you can click on fields which you know match, for example
+Any fields that didn't match the headings will still appear in the left columns and you can match them manually, for example

 Once you have matched all fields, click Next.

-You should now be able to upload and edit your own layers in 1map, and infinite possibilities open up!
+You should now be able to upload and edit your own layers in 1map, and infinite possibilities open up to you!